ASQA Executive and Organisational Structure

 Ms Rice is a former Director of Global Business Development for an Australian employment services company and was responsible for significant growth into new countries in the European and Asian markets.
 Ms Rice has also served in a range of Senate Committee Secretariats, including as Acting Secretary and Principal Research Officer to the Senate Foreign Affairs, Defence and Trade Committee.
 More recently, she was a Member of the Administrative Appeals Tribunal from 2016 to 2018 and is a Member and Graduate of the Australian Institute of Company Directors.

 Ms Rice commenced as a Commissioner of ASQA on 16 April 2018, before being appointed as Chief Commissioner and CEO (initially Acting) on 7 October 2019.
-On 1 January 2021, Ms Rice became the National VET Regulator and Chief Executive Officer.
+With effect from 1 January 2021, Ms Rice was appointed the National VET Regulator and Chief Executive Officer for a period of five years.

 Deputy CEO and Executive General Manager, Quality and Risk, Christina Bolger was appointed to this newly created role in September 2020.
 Ms Bolger has held leadership roles in the Australian Public Service across policy, regulation and service delivery, with experience in a range of program areas including health, rehabilitation, quality and safety.